-A training programme on emergencies was organised in Kolkata in May 2016 with the focus on drought, communal-related violence, urban evictions and so on.
-There were around 30 participants from the regional offices of ActionAid and project partners.
-The L & L Hub conducted a one-day session on drought, covering perspectives, pre- and post-drought response, ground- level long-term work and so on.
+A training programme on emergencies was organised in Kolkata in May 2016 with the focus on drought, Social harmony-related violence, urban evictions and so on.
+There were around 30 participants from the regional offices of Action Aid and project partners.
+The L & L Hub conducted a one-day session on drought, covering perspectives, pre- and post-drought response, ground-level long-term work and so on.